 There are two birthstones historically associated with December.
 These are bloodstone and ruby.

 Bloodstone is the lesser known of the two.
-A variety of jasper, it has a green body color with red inclusions derived from hematite.
+A variety of jasper, it has a green body color with red flecks, derived from hematite.
 Bloodstone’s name comes from these red spots, as they are meant to resemble blood.
 Bloodstone may also be known as heliotrope.

 December Birthstone Quick Facts